marios-code-path/demo-chat/chat-service-cassandra/README.md

         override val timestamp: Instant
     }

-Finally, a key sub-type that included the userId - since most messages will be sourced by actual users.
+Finally, a key subtype that included the userId - since most messages will be sourced by actual users.

 TextMessageKey.kt: